What is SHJ?

 The Society for Humanistic Judaism (SHJ) is the congregational arm of the Humanistic Jewish movement in North America.
 The SHJ offers a meaningful opportunity for the celebration of cultural Judaism.
 It provides a pathway into the Jewish community for many unaffiliated Jews.

-Offering a way for those who identify themselves as cultural, secular, humanistic, not very religious, or “just Jewish” to celebrate their Jewish identity, Humanistic congregations, communities, and havurot create an inclusive, nurturing environment for all – families with children and empty nesters, singles and couples, pre-schoolers and teens, young adults and seniors, single parents and intercultural families, and the LGBTQ community – encouraging their involvement in Jewish life.
+The Society for Humanistic Judaism offers a way for those who identify themselves as cultural, secular, humanistic, not very religious, or “just Jewish” to celebrate their Jewish identity, Humanistic congregations, communities, and havurot create an inclusive, nurturing environment for all – families with children and empty nesters, singles and couples, pre-schoolers and teens, young adults and seniors, single parents and intercultural families, and the LGBTQ community – encouraging their involvement in Jewish life.